The IDM Student Marketing Competition gives students a taste of what it’s really like to work for an advertising agency.

 About the IDM Student Competition:

 The competition gives students the chance to work on a challenging and real-life assignment.
 It is also used by lecturers as a valuable teaching resource on marketing and business courses.
 Previous competition sponsors include T-Mobile, Guinness, Toyota, Nestle, Student Beans and BMW.
+The 2016 competition was sponsored by Virgin Money Giving.

 For any further questions about the competition please email firstname.lastname@example.org